Italian invasion of British Somaliland: Battle of Tug Argan

 Italian troops of the western column reported air attacks at Zeila and on a column advancing down the coast road towards Berbera, one bomber being claimed shot down but no losses appearing in RAF records.
 SM 79s attacked shipping off Bulhar, three SM 81s and three Ca 133s bombed a fort near the Godojere Pass and retreating troops on the road to Berbera, nearby.
 Three CR 32s attacked road transport at Laferug, Mandera and tracks to Berbera.

 At Tug Argan a counter-attack towards Mirgo Pass by two companies of the 2nd KAR, had some success before it was forced back by Italian attacks.
 The Italians were close to positions from which they could cut off the defenders from their sole line of supply.
 The Italian advantage in artillery meant that the defended localities could be picked off piecemeal.
 After four days, the defenders were tiring and there was no better position to retreat to; an attempt to hold Berbara alone would be pointless.
-Godwin-Austen informed Henry Wilson, the General Officer Commanding-in-Chief (GOC-in-C) British Troops in Egypt of the situation, concluding that further resistance at Tug Argan would be futile and likely to result in the loss of the force.
+Godwin-Austen informed Henry Wilson, the GOC-in-C British Troops in Egypt, of the situation, concluding that further resistance at Tug Argan would be futile and likely to result in the loss of the force.
 Wavell had been called to London and arrived on 7 August but Wilson kept him informed of events, signalling his decision to order the evacuation of the colony to London with a few minutes.
 Wavell told Churchill who said that it could not be helped, then Wavell left to return to Cairo.
-Withdrawal would result in an estimated 70 percent of the force being saved but if necessary the defenders would fight on.
+Withdrawal would result in an estimated 70 per cent of the force being saved but if necessary the defenders would fight on.
 When it was clear that the attack towards Mirgo Pass had failed, sufficient troops were left, either to retrieve the situation or cover a withdrawal.
-Early on 15 August, Godwin-Austen signalled his conclusions to Wilson, who ordered Godwin-Austen to withdraw from the colony.
+Early on 15 August, Godwin-Austen signalled his conclusions to Wilson, who ordered him to withdraw from the colony.
 Godwin-Austin planned a slow retirement to Barkasan, about 33 mi from Berbera, then to Nasiyeh, 17 mi from the port.
-Over three nights, civilians then troops would be embarked, the time taken being determined by the monsoon, which usually made it difficult to reach ships by boat at night and before midday.
+Over three nights, civilians then troops would be embarked, the time taken being determined by the monsoon, which usually made it difficult to reach ships by boat at night and before noon.